-The Starfish and the Spider, the role model for distributed companies and the MobileMonday expert network
+The Starfish and Spider, the role model for decentralized organizations

 The Starfish and the Spider: The Unstoppable Power of Leaderless Organizations is a 2006 book by Ori Brafman, and Rod Beckstrom is an exploration of the implications of the recent rise of decentralized organizations such as Wikipedia and YouTube.
 The book contrasts them to centralized organizations, such as Encyclopedia Britannica, using compendia of knowledge as examples.
 The spider and starfish analogy refers to the biological nature of the organisms, starfish having a decentralized neural structure permitting regeneration.
 In addition to giving historical examples of decentralized organizations such as Alcoholics Anonymous and the Apaches and analyzing their nature in contrast to centralized organizations, the book considers the conflict between centralized and decentralized organizations.